Surprisingly, Ukraine is not totally engulfed in flames right now.

 Not quite, internet.

-Before we get into the bizarre world of Eastern Europe, I ought to preface this post by saying that, as usual, I’m not really a partisan on these issues.
+Before we get into the bizarre world of post-soviet politics, I ought to preface this post by saying that, as usual, I’m not really a partisan on these issues.

 I don’t like Yanukovich and I don’t like Tymoshenko.